Sweet and spicy mango salsa is the perfect go-to for summer's grilled chicken and fish recipes. Get ready to give your taste buds a refreshing kick.

 Wait a day or two, and then check them again.

 Picking a mango is like picking an avocado.
-The color of the skin is not always indicative of its ripeness.
+The color of the skin does not always indicate its ripeness.

 The fruit should have the scent of mango.
 Its flesh should be firm but give slightly when pressed.
 If it's too soft, the fruit may be bruised or overripe.